Generalized Linear Mixed Model (GLMM)

 Running the Analysis

 Click Run GLMM.
 The estimation algorithm differs by family (see details).
-A progress dialog shows the estimation stage.
+While the analysis runs, a progress bar and the estimation stage appear below the form.

 Understanding Results